hashicorp/design-system/website/docs/components/form/textarea/partials/code/component-api.md

 This component has two different variants with their own APIs:

 - `Form::Textarea::Base` - the base component: the `<Textarea>` Ember component.
-- `Form::Textarea::Field` - the field parent component: the `<Textarea>` Ember component, with label, helper text and error messaging (in a wrapping container).
+- `Form::Textarea::Field` - the field parent component: the `<Textarea>` Ember component, with label, helper text, and error messaging (in a wrapping container).

 ### Form::Textarea::Base